nguyenchris/liri-node-app/README.md

 $ npm install
 ```

-> Create .env file at root directory and values with your API keys
+> Create .env file at root directory with the values being your API keys

 ```js
 # Spotify API keys